idaholab/moose/framework/doc/content/source/meshgenerators/BreakMeshByBlockGenerator.md

 As an option, the interface can be split into $Q$ different sidesets, where $Q$ is the number of adjacent block pairs.
 This is achieved by setting `split_interface=true` and is useful when modeling interfaces with different parameters.

 The split can be restricted to the blocks listed in the `block` input parameter.
 When blocks are provided the additional boundary `interface_transition` is added.
 The `interface_transition` boundary identifies the interface between the provided blocks and the rest of the mesh.
 The creation of `interface_transition` boundary can be inhibited by setting `add_transition_interface=false` and transition boundaries are added to the `interface` sidesets.
+The `interface_transition_name` parameter allows to change the name of the resulting interface transition boundary.
 If present, the `interface_transition` boundary can be split by setting `split_transition_interface=true`.

 ## Example Input File Syntax